MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

 See [Send an email to a user with their Audio Conferencing information](send-an-email-to-a-user-with-their-dial-in-information.md).

-## <a name="setting-the-phone-numbers-included-on-invites"></a>Configuración del teléfono los números incluidos en invitaciones
+## <a name="setting-the-phone-numbers-included-on-invites"></a>Configurar los números de teléfono incluidos en los invitados

 1. Ver una lista de usuarios habilitados